SMenigat/cypress-mailhog/README.md

 ###### After cypress 10.0.0

-Add the base url of your MailHog installation, add `mailHogUrl` to your cypress e2e config:
+Add the base url of your MailHog installation in the `e2e` block of your `cypress.config.ts` / `cypress.config.js`:

 ```typescript
 export default defineConfig({